STU-Idichi-Syoya/LeafSegmenter/README.md

 # Leaf Segmenter and Counter

-This script runs leaf segmentation using the Matterport Mask RCNN framework with supplied weights.
+This script, segmenter.py, runs leaf segmentation using the Matterport Mask RCNN framework.
+Weights for a model trained on synthetic plant images can be downloaded from https://doi.org/10.25919/5b68e64547015.

 # Setup
 1. Create a virtual environment: ```python3 -m venv env```